Statistics: 9.6 miles, ascent 2222′, descent 1950′, 5 hours

 and the rain intensified the deep, rich colors of the foliage alongside the trail.

-One more ascent to a final view of Dublin Bay and The Great Sugarloaf mountain.
+There was one more ascent to a final view of Dublin Bay and The Great Sugarloaf mountain.

 At the top of the hill the path crossed a very large, desolate, marshy bog.
 In order to preserve the natural state of the bog, 3 km of raised planks defined this path over the bog.
 While we were on these planks, on-coming hikers warned us that the way was treacherous and we soon discovered why.
 The wind was fierce and gusty.
 If not for my hiking poles, I am sure that I would have been blown off the planks.